ArbitrarilyTong/.1/profile/README.md

 | Essential | PH-1   | Mata(Coming Soon...)     |

 # Codeberg
-Our Codeberg organization just storage some "big" files for g1ThUb
+Our Codeberg organization just storage some "big" files

-Such as vendor_aosp and some vendor trees
+Such as `vendor_aosp` and vendor trees

 https://codeberg.org/ArbitrarilyTong